From CV to Interview: How to Hire the Right People

 CHOOSE CONCISE AND IMPACTFUL CVS

 Recruiting is no easy task.
 Your inbox is probably flooded with potential candidates who are vying for an open position in your company, and it can get quite overwhelming to receive and review so many CVs.
-As a recruiter, your job is to sift through potential candidates, analyse their backgrounds and skills, and determine if they will be an asset to the company.
+As a recruiter, your job is to sift through potential candidates, analyze their backgrounds and skills, and determine if they will be an asset to the company.

 When you hire someone, you are essentially placing your trust in them to represent your company well regardless of their level of seniority.
 For the first step of the hiring process, you only have a piece of paper to determine if this candidate is worth your time.
 How should you choose the right person?